Please Find Attached My Resume: How to Use This Phrase

 This is probably the most obvious time when you’ll have to write “please find attached my resume.”
 It gives a clear message to the hiring manager of what you’ve included in your application.
 You could even indicate that you’ve also enclosed a cover letter by writing “attached are my cover letter and resume.”

 Look at it from the recruiter’s point of view.
-They’re having to sift through hundreds of applications -- some with resumes, some not -- so to have this phrase in your application could make the difference between you getting a callback or not.
+They’re having to sift through hundreds of applications – some with resumes, some not – so to have this phrase in your application could make the difference between you getting a callback or not.

 When replying to an invitation to interview

 Well done.
 You’ve landed an interview.
 If you haven’t done so already, now is the time to send in your resume.
 An invitation to go for an interview demonstrates the fact that the organization is interested in you and what you have to offer.
-You can pre-empt them by sending in your resume, which shows initiative and a proactive approach -- key qualities that will work in your favor.
+You can preempt them by sending in your resume, which shows initiative and a proactive approach – key qualities that will work in your favor.

-The simple phrase “please find attached my resume” will make sure they don’t miss out on the extra detail you’re supplying them, plus they’ll have all your information to hand once the interview comes around.
+The simple phrase “please find attached my resume” will make sure they don’t miss out on the extra detail you’re supplying them, plus they’ll have all your information in hand once the interview comes around.

 When submitting a cover letter